-- 1. Facilities-based wireless providers shall submit a Communications Resiliency Plan pursuant to section 6.5.2 of this decision, within six (6) months of the effective date of this decision, to the Communications Division via Tier 2 Advice Letter that describes how the wireless provider shall maintain a minimum level of service and coverage to preserve access to 9-1-1 and 2-1-1, maintain the ability to receive emergency notifications, and provide access to internet browsing for emergency notices for their customers in the event of a power failure.
-Each resiliency plan shall include, but is not limited to, the following information: - Discussion of their ability to maintain a sufficient level of service and coverage to maintain access to 9-1-1 and 2-1-1, maintain the ability to receive emergency notifications, and access Internet browsing for emergency notices in the event of a disaster or power outage, resiliency of their networks, as defined in Section 6.2 of this decision; - Detailed PSPS and grid outage response plans; - Detailed Clean Generation and Diesel Generation Near and Long-Term Approaches, consistent with Section 6.7.2 of this Decision; - Facilities with and without battery backup, fixed generation, and mobile generator hookups, their location, and the estimated length of time the facilities will operate during a grid outage with and without refueling at each site; - The number of mobile generators and refueling trucks and specify which are stationed in California; - Identify the ability to replace damaged facilities, including logical and physical network route diversity
+- --Detailed PSPS and grid outage response plans; - Detailed Clean Generation and Diesel Generation Near and Long-Term Approaches, consistent with Section 6.7.2 of this Decision; - Facilities with and without battery backup, fixed generation, and mobile generator hookups, their location, and the estimated length of time the facilities will operate during a grid outage with and without refueling at each site; - The number of mobile generators and refueling trucks and specify which are stationed in California; - Identify the ability to replace damaged facilities, including logical and physical network route diversity and temporary facilities (e.g., mobile cell sites and temporary microwave backhaul);

-- and temporary facilities (e.g., mobile cell sites and temporary microwave backhaul); - Identify titles of management and number of personnel dedicated to refueling and vendors including company and contract agreement; - Identify the ability to support reporting on system outages as required by CPUC rules, Cal OES regulations and California Government Code; - Detail how backup generators comply with CARB standards; - Provide refueling schedules; - Provide roaming agreements; - Provide cooperative agreements which are used to pool resources with other providers; - Identify facilities that do not need backup power, are unable to support backup power due to a safety risk, or that are objectively impossible or infeasible to deploy backup power pursuant to Section 6.6.2; and - Identify investment plans to improve network resiliency pursuant to Section 6.6.2 (e.g., deployment of redundant backhaul and deployment of fixed generators).
+- Identify titles of management and number of personnel dedicated to refueling and vendors including company and contract agreement; - Identify the ability to support reporting on system outages as required by CPUC rules, Cal OES regulations and California Government Code; - Detail how backup generators comply with CARB standards; - Provide refueling schedules; - Provide roaming agreements; - Provide cooperative agreements which are used to pool resources with other providers; - Identify facilities that do not need backup power, are unable to support backup power due to a safety risk, or that are objectively impossible or infeasible to deploy backup power and identify the basis for that determination as well as discuss actions being taken by the wireless provider to mitigate service loss resulting from the lack of backup power at those locations pursuant to Section 6.6.2; and - Identify investment plans to improve network resiliency pursuant to Section 6.6.2 (e.g., deployment of redundant backhaul and deployment of fixed generators).

 We direct the Communications Division to develop and adopt standardized reporting templates as well as a submittal schedule for the Communications Resiliency Plans within 60 days from the adoption of this decision.
+Each wireless provider shall submit an updated Communications Resiliency Plan annually via a Tier 2 Advice Letter that shall include, but not be limited to, all of the information included in the initial Communications Resiliency Plan.